yihchii/hippie/README.md

 * HIPPIE is the workflow for analyzing batches of Hi-C paired-end reads in FASTQ format and predict enhancer&ndash;target gene interactions.
-HIPPIE streamlines the entire processing phase including reads mapping, quality control and enhancer–target gene prediction as well as characterizing the interactions.
+HIPPIE streamlines the entire processing phase including reads mapping, quality control and enhancer&ndash;target gene prediction as well as characterizing the interactions.

 * Check our [website] (http://wanglab.pcbi.upenn.edu/hippie/) for instruction of installation and usage.